-Chart 6.7: Mobile phone market share by EMS companies, by value, in %, India, FY21
+Chart 6.8: Mobile phone market share by EMS companies, by value, in %, India, FY22

-BFIH share of wallet for Xiaomi and HMD
+BFIH share of wallet7 for Xiaomi and HMD8

-Apart from BFIH, Xiaomi has also partnered with other EMS players such as Flex and DBG India, and it has plans to expand its operations with the addition of more facilities.
-When evaluated in terms of volume, BFIH accounts for around 50% of total sales in H1 FY22, with the remaining contribution coming from other players.
-Around 1% of the total Xiaomi mobile phones are imported, according to industry estimates.
-Bharat FIH is the major manufacturer of feature phones for HMD in India having wallet share of around 89% by sales volume in H1 FY22.
+Apart from BFIH, Xiaomi also has association with other EMS companies such as Flex and DBG India, and it has plans for expansion with addition of more assembly facilities., BFIH supplied 48% of Xioami's sales in FY22, with the remaining contribution coming in from the other players.
+According to industry estimates, around 1% of the total Xiaomi mobile phones are imported.
+Bharat FIH is also the major manufacturer of feature phones for HMD in India having wallet share of around 93% by sales volume in FY22.

-Chart 6.8: Bharat FIH wallet share for Xiaomi and HMD, India, FY19 - H1FY22
+Chart 6.9: Bharat FIH wallet share for Xiaomi and HMD, India, FY19 - FY22

-Bharat FIH's sales volume and revenue decreased in FY20 due to lower mobile phone sales as a result of Xiaomi diversifying its EMS provider base, which resulted in a lower volume of orders during the year, and HMD discontinuing sales of smart phones and experiencing lower sales volume for its feature phones.
+Bharat FIH's sales volume and revenue declined in FY22 due to lower mobile phone sales as Xiaomi is diversifying its EMS provider base and HMD discontinuing sales of smart phones and experiencing lower sales volume for its feature phones.
+Both these factors put together, have resulted in lower order volume for Xiomi in FY'22.